Common Research Weakness Enumeration (CRWE)

 • 6.1.3 Results Not Aligned with Objectives or Hypotheses

-6.2 Inaccurate or Misleading Visuals
+chevron-right6.2 Inaccurate or Misleading Visualshashtag

 • 6.2.1 Misrepresentation in Graphical Data